Payment reversal sucks, regardless of your business size or industry.

 To understand payment reversal meaning in simple terms, think of it this way: a payment reversal is the undoing of an initial payment in credit card transactions.
 It’s a blanket name for different techniques customers use to get their funds back after completing a transaction.
 The cardholder instigates some of these strategies, while the merchant or bank initiates others.

-The various payment reversal methods include authorization reversal, refunds, and chargebacks.
+The various payment reversal methods include a) authorization reversal, b) refunds, and c) chargebacks.

-Despite the known mishaps with transaction reversal, they can benefit both parties and improve customer satisfaction and loyalty when applied thoughtfully.
-However, credit card reversal does cause more harm than good, especially in forced transaction reversals by the customer's bank.
+Despite the well-known inconveniences associated with transaction reversal, they can benefit both parties (i.e., merchants and their customers) and improve customer satisfaction and loyalty when applied thoughtfully.
+However, credit card reversal does cause more harm than good, especially when they're initiated by the customer's bank.

 Understanding these causes of payment reversal on a credit card is only one side of the coin.
-The other side is getting a good grip on the application processes and the rules governing each method.
-We’ll dissect those in the following section.
+The other side is getting a good grip on the application processes and the rules governing each reversal method.
+We’ll dissect those rules in the subsequent section.

 As we noted earlier, there are three types of payment reversals, which includes:

-Each one of these credit reversal techniques has a distinct impact on your finances and business sustainability.
-Let’s path the curtains on how they work and what you must do to limit exposure.
+Each of these techniques for reversing credit card payments has a distinct effect on your finances and business sustainability.
+Let’s examine how they work and what you must do to limit risk exposure.

 An authorization reversal happens when a merchant cancels a transaction before settlement and funds' withdrawal from the cardholder’s account.
 In other words, authorization reversal occurs when a payment is reversed before it’s fully processed.
 This payment reversal method is the quickest option and involves less hassle for merchants and customers. Â

-An ideal case study is when a customer or merchant finds out there's a problem with payment and reaches out to the cardholder's bank to prevent the transaction from going through.
-Upon receiving the electronic message from the acquiring bank, the issuing bank will reverse the payment.
+An ideal case study of authorization reversal is when a merchant (or buyer) finds out there's a problem with a particular payment and reaches out to the cardholder's bank to prevent the transaction from going through.
+Upon receiving the electronic message from the acquiring bank, the issuing bank will reverse the payment and release any applied authorization hold.
+An authorization hold is a principle that helps ensure the customer has enough funds to cover the transaction.

 Another typical scenario is when a seller accidentally charges incorrect amounts but swiftly reverses the charge to remedy the situation without the customers knowing about the error.